pnetlabrepo/ishare2/README.md

-      relicense   : Generate a new iourc license for bin images upgrade     : Retrieves a menu that allows users to upgrade ishare2 and PNETLab VM changelog   : Show the latest changes made to ishare2 help        : Show useful information
+      relicense   : Generate a new iourc license for bin images upgrade     : Retrieves a menu that allows users to upgrade ishare2 and PNETLab VM changelog   : Show the latest changes made to ishare2 gui         : Web app to use ishare2 in browser help        : Show useful information

     param1: